JoshGao2004/Posture-Monitor/README.md

    - The executable is large (~200-500 MB) due to MediaPipe and OpenCV dependencies
    - On first run, the executable extracts files to a temporary directory (this is normal)

-**Important Notes**:
-- ✅ The executable includes all dependencies, preset files, and sound files - no additional installation required
-- ⚠️ First-time startup may be slower as the executable extracts to a temporary directory
-- ⚠️ Some antivirus software may flag PyInstaller executables (this is a false positive)
-- 📦 For GitHub releases, upload the `Posture.exe` file directly as a release asset

 ## Usage

 ### Running the Application